subdavis/workspaces-io/README.md

-# FastAPI MinIO Workspaces
+# WorkspacesIO

-A simple FastAPI server to manage workspaces and multi-user sharing within MinIO.
+A dead-simple FastAPI server to manage workspaces and multi-user sharing within MinIO/S3.

 ## Concepts